gemfire/gemfire-developer-website/content/blog/calculating-the-size-of-a-gemfire-region/index.md

 team:
 - Barry Oglesby
 type: blog
-description: This article describes how to use ObjectGraphSizer to calculate the size of a Region.
+description: This article describes how to use ObjectGraphSizer to calculate the size of a VMware GemFire Region.
 ---

 ## Introduction